evan-sctg/Guided-Convergence-Adversarial-Neural-Networks/README.md

 Conventional techniques for stabilizing GAN training like gradient penalties, spectral normalization, and learning rate scheduling have shown success to an extent.
 However, these methods are often heuristic in nature without directly optimizing for balanced discriminator/generator convergence.
 They also fail to adapt to the actual convergence state during the training process and cannot anticipate impending divergences before they occur.
 Approaches to mitigate mode collapse like mini-batch discrimination have helped but still struggle with preserving sample diversity.

-In this work, we propose a new Guided Convergence Adversarial Neural Network (GCANN) architecture that directly optimizes the learning procedure to maintain balanced discriminator/generator convergence throughout training.
+In this work, is proposed a new Guided Convergence Adversarial Neural Network (GCANN) architecture that directly optimizes the learning procedure to maintain balanced discriminator/generator convergence throughout training.
 The key idea is to monitor the loss values of the discriminator and generator networks, as well as the slope of the loss difference over time.
 This allows dynamically adjusting their learning rates both reactively, based on the degree of loss divergence beyond set thresholds, and proactively, based on anticipating divergence from the slope of the loss difference.

-To address mode collapse, we incorporate a diversity loss term into the generator's objective that penalizes repetitive samples being generated within each batch.
+To address mode collapse, I incorporate a diversity loss term into the generator's objective that penalizes repetitive samples being generated within each batch.
 The diversity loss is calculated by measuring the pairwise distances between generated samples in the batch at a specified diversity check interval.
 The diversity loss value is scaled between a top-end and bottom-end threshold to bound its impact.

 If losses begin to diverge indicating an imbalance, the learning rates are adjusted proportionally to counteract - for example, if the discriminator loss becomes much lower than the generator loss, its learning rate is reduced to prevent it from overpowering the generator.
 Conversely, the generator learning rate is increased to allow it to catch up to the discriminator.
 Similarly, if the slope of the loss difference exceeds an adaptive threshold calculated from periods of stable convergence, the learning rates are adjusted proactively to prevent impending divergence before it occurs.

 These adjustments are dampened by scaling factors to reduce induced noise and instability.
-We also selectively skip training iterations for the overpowered network while allowing the counterpart lagging network to continue training for a few steps, adapting recent unrolled techniques to the GCANN framework.
+Training iterations are also selectively skipped for the overpowered network while allowing the counterpart lagging network to continue training for a few steps, adapting recent unrolled techniques to the GCANN framework.
 To prevent overcorrection and instability, a cooldown period is introduced where no adjustments are made for a certain number of iterations after a previous adjustment.

-We instantiate the GCANN architecture in two forms:
+The GCANN architecture is instantiated in two forms:
 1) A Deep Convolutional Generative GCANN (DCG-GCANN) for image generation trained on the CelebA dataset
 2) A DCG-GCANN for 3D model generation on the 3DBiCar dataset of 3D Biped Cartoon Characters.